OpenNeuroOrg/openneuro/docs/user_guide.md

 There are a few things to keep in mind before uploading a dataset:

-  1. You must be the owner of the dataset and have the necessary ethics permissions to share the data publically.
+  1. You must be the owner of the dataset and have the necessary ethics permissions to share the data publicly.

   2. The dataset may not be subject to GDPR protections.